ChristoSilvia/mappings/_posts/2015-07-06-Computing-The-Laplacian.md

 	to it.

 We accomplish this by indexing the serpinski gasket with a space-filling path.
+We will store an additional path in memory.
+We will use these two paths to find all adjacent vertices.

 We will create a path which touches every point in the mth-level serpinski gasket
 	exactly once (note that this path is a spanning tree).
 We will refer to this path as the "spiked path".